Rana Bahadur Shah

-Rana Bahadur Shah, King of Nepal (श्री ५ महाराजाधिराज रण बहादुर शाह देव; 25 May 1775 – 25 April 1806) was King of Nepal, he succeeded to the throne after the death of his father, King Pratap Singh Shah.
+Rana Bahadur Shah (श्री ५ महाराजाधिराज रण बहादुर शाह देव; 25 May 1775 – 25 April 1806) was King of Nepal, he succeeded to the throne after the death of his father, King Pratap Singh Shah.
 He ruled under the regencies of his mother, Queen Rajendra Rajya Lakshmi Devi (died, 13 July 1785 from tuberculosis), and then of his uncle, Bahadur Shah.
 During this time, the kingdom was expanded by conquest to include the Garhwal and Kumaon regions, now part of India.
 He imprisoned his uncle, Bahadur Shah, who died in jail.

 Reign

 The premature death of Pratap Singh Shah (reigned 1775–77), the eldest son of Prithvi Narayan Shah, left a huge power vacuum that remained unfilled for decades, seriously debilitating the emerging Nepalese state.
 Pratap Singh Shah's successor was his son, Rana Bahadur Shah (reigned 1777–99), aged two and one-half years at his accession.
 The acting regent until 1785 was Queen Rajendralakshmi, followed by Bahadur Shah (reigned 1785–94), the second son of Prithvi Narayan Shah.
 Court life was consumed by rivalry centered on alignments with these two regents rather than on issues of national administration, and it set a bad precedent for future competition among contending regents.
 The exigencies of the Sino-Nepalese War in 1788–92 had forced Bahadur Shah to temporarily take a pro-British stance, which led to a commercial treaty with the British in 1792.

 Meanwhile, Rana Bahadur's youth had been spent in pampered luxury.
 In 1794 King Rana Bahadur Shah came of age, and his first act was to reconstitute the government so that his uncle, Bahadur Shah, had no official part to play.
 In mid 1795, he became infatuated with a Maithili Brahman widow, Kantavati Jha, and married her on the oath of making their illegitimate half-caste son (as per the Hindu law of that time) the heir apparent, by excluding the legitimate heir from his previous marriage.
 (Note: Rana Bahadur Shah had two legitimate wives before marrying Kantavati.
 His first wife was Rajarajeshwari, Devi with whom he begot one daughter.
 His second wife was Subarnaprabha Devi with whom he begot two sons, Rana Udghot Shah and Shamsher Shah.
 Rana Udghot Shah was the eldest male heir apparent of Rana Bahadur Shah.)
 By 1797, his relationship with his uncle, who was living a retired life, and who wanted to seek refuge in China on the pretext of meeting the new emperor, had deteriorated to the extent that he ordered his imprisonment (on 19 February 1797) and his subsequent murder (on 23 June 1797).
 Such acts earned Rana Bahadur notoriety both among courtiers and common people, especially among Brahmins.

 Girvan Yuddha Bikram Shah was crowned king after Shah left for Varanasi.